rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 <details>
 <summary>Rationale</summary>
 TLS ciphers have had a number of known vulnerabilities and weaknesses, which can reduce the protection provided by them.
-By default Kubernetes supports a number of TLS ciphersuites including some that have security concerns, weakening the protection provided.
+By default Kubernetes supports a number of TLS cipher suites including some that have security concerns, weakening the protection provided.
 </details>

 **Result:** **Not Scored - Operator Dependent**